naftalic/ddmif/introduction.md

 Despite market efficiency, there are systematic anomalies that persist and can be profitable.
 Some examples include:

-- **The Value Effect** refers to the observation that stocks with low price-to-earnings (P/E), price-to-book (P/B), price-to-sales (P/S), and price-to-dividend (P/D) ratios tend to outperform stocks with high ratios in the long run.
+- **The value effect** refers to the observation that stocks with low price-to-earnings (P/E), price-to-book (P/B), price-to-sales (P/S), and price-to-dividend (P/D) ratios tend to outperform stocks with high ratios in the long run.
 This anomaly suggests that investors can potentially achieve higher returns by investing in undervalued stocks.

-- **The Size Effect** refers to the observation that small-cap stocks tend to outperform large-cap stocks over time.
+- **The size effect** refers to the observation that small-cap stocks tend to outperform large-cap stocks over time.
 This anomaly suggests that small companies may offer higher growth potential, but also come with higher risks compared to large established companies.

-- **The January Effect** refers to the observation that small-cap and poor-performing stocks tend to outperform in the month of January.
+- **The January effect** refers to the observation that small-cap and poor-performing stocks tend to outperform in the month of January.
 This anomaly may be driven by tax-loss selling at the end of the year and window dressing by fund managers at the start of the new year.

-- **The Calendar Effect** refers to the observation of outperformance on specific days of the week, such as Halloween, or in response to weather events.
+- **The calendar effect** refers to the observation of outperformance on specific days of the week, such as Halloween, or in response to weather events.
 This anomaly may be driven by investor behavior and psychological factors.

-- **The Neglected-Firm Effect** refers to the observation that stocks with low analyst coverage tend to have higher risk-adjusted returns compared to stocks with high analyst coverage.
+- **The neglected-firm effect** refers to the observation that stocks with low analyst coverage tend to have higher risk-adjusted returns compared to stocks with high analyst coverage.
 This anomaly suggests that stocks with low analyst attention may be overlooked and undervalued, offering potential opportunities for higher returns.

-- **The PEG Ratio Effect** refers to the inverse relationship between a stock's price-to-earnings-to-growth (PEG) ratio and its performance.
+- **The PEG ratio effect** refers to the inverse relationship between a stock's price-to-earnings-to-growth (PEG) ratio and its performance.
 A low PEG ratio suggests that a stock is undervalued compared to its growth potential, while a high PEG ratio suggests that a stock is overvalued compared to its growth potential.
 The PEG ratio effect suggests that investing in stocks with low PEG ratios can lead to higher returns.

-- **The IPO Effect refers** to the observation that initial public offerings (IPOs) underperform on a risk-adjusted basis in the first 3-5 years after going public.
+- **The IPO effect** refers to the observation that initial public offerings (IPOs) underperform on a risk-adjusted basis in the first 3-5 years after going public.
 This anomaly may be due to several factors, including high underwriter fees, lock-up periods, and a lack of analyst coverage.

-- **The Index-Change Effect** refers to the observation that stocks included in an index tend to have positive returns, while those dropped from an index tend to have negative returns.
+- **The index-change effect** refers to the observation that stocks included in an index tend to have positive returns, while those dropped from an index tend to have negative returns.
 This anomaly may be driven by passive investing strategies, as investors buy stocks in newly included companies and sell stocks in companies that are dropped from an index.

-- **The Momentum Effect** refers to the observation that stocks that perform well in one period tend to continue performing well in the next period.
+- **The momentum effect** refers to the observation that stocks that perform well in one period tend to continue performing well in the next period.
 This anomaly suggests that investors may achieve higher returns by investing in stocks with high momentum.

-- **The Technical Indicators Effect** refers to the observation that certain technical indicators, such as volume, relative strength index (RSI), Bollinger Bands, and moving average, provide excess returns.
+- **The technical indicators effect** refers to the observation that certain technical indicators, such as volume, relative strength index (RSI), Bollinger Bands, and moving average, provide excess returns.
 This anomaly may be driven by investor behavior and technical analysis.
 However, it's important to note that technical indicators are only one piece of information and should be used in conjunction with other analysis methods for investment decisions.
 The Analyst Forecasts Effect refers to the observation that stocks with "buy" ratings from analysts tend to outperform, though this effect has weakened over time.
 Changes in analyst ratings and earnings surprises also tend to predict stock returns.
 This anomaly may be driven by the collective actions of investors following analyst recommendations, as well as by the potential for analyst conflicts of interest.

-- **The Insider Trading Effect** refers to the observation that recent insider-bought stocks tend to have excess returns, while recent insider-sold stocks tend to have negative returns.
+- **The insider trading effect** refers to the observation that recent insider-bought stocks tend to have excess returns, while recent insider-sold stocks tend to have negative returns.
 This anomaly may be driven by the actions of corporate insiders who have access to information not available to the general public.

-- **The Overreaction Effect** refers to the observation that investors tend to overreact to both good and bad news.
+- **The overreaction effect** refers to the observation that investors tend to overreact to both good and bad news.
 In particular, stocks that have underperformed in the past tend to outperform over the next 3-5 years.
 This anomaly may be driven by investor overconfidence, overreaction to news events, and behavioral biases.

-- **The Stock Buybacks Effect** refers to the observation that companies that buy back their own stock tend to have positive risk-adjusted returns.
+- **The stock buybacks effect** refers to the observation that companies that buy back their own stock tend to have positive risk-adjusted returns.
 This anomaly may be driven by the belief that stock buybacks indicate a company's confidence in its own prospects, or by the impact of buybacks on earnings per share.

-- **The Stock Splits and Reverse Splits Effect** refers to the observation that stock splits are followed by positive returns.
+- **The stock splits and reverse splits effect** refers to the observation that stock splits are followed by positive returns.
 This anomaly may be driven by investor perceptions that stock splits signal a company's financial health and growth prospects.

-- **The Spin-Offs Effect** refers to the observation that parent companies tend to have excess returns after the spin-off of a subsidiary.
+- **The spin-offs effect** refers to the observation that parent companies tend to have excess returns after the spin-off of a subsidiary.
 This anomaly may be driven by increased focus on the operations of the subsidiary and improved management efficiency at the parent company.

-- **The Accruals Effect** refers to the observation that low accrual companies tend to perform better than high accrual companies.
+- **The accruals effect** refers to the observation that low accrual companies tend to perform better than high accrual companies.
 Accruals refer to the amount of non-cash expenses recorded in a company's financial statements, and low accrual companies are generally considered to be of higher quality than high accrual companies.

-- **The Low Volatility Effect** refers to the observation that low historical volatility stocks tend to outperform high volatility stocks.
+- **The low volatility effect** refers to the observation that low historical volatility stocks tend to outperform high volatility stocks.
 This anomaly may be driven by the tendency of investors to avoid stocks with high volatility, as well as by the belief that low volatility stocks are less risky.

-- **The Low Beta Effect** refers to the observation that low beta stocks tend to outperform high beta stocks on a risk-adjusted basis.
+- **The low beta effect** refers to the observation that low beta stocks tend to outperform high beta stocks on a risk-adjusted basis.
 Beta is a measure of a stock's volatility relative to the overall market, and low beta stocks are generally considered to be less risky than high beta stocks.

-- **The Liquidity Effect** refers to the observation that less liquid stocks tend to have higher returns than more liquid stocks.
+- **The liquidity effect** refers to the observation that less liquid stocks tend to have higher returns than more liquid stocks.
 This anomaly may be driven by the tendency of investors to demand a higher return for investing in less liquid stocks, as well as by the difficulty of trading in and out of less liquid stocks.

-- **The Crowding Effect** refers to the observation that stocks invested in by many money managers tend to underperform less invested-in stocks.
+- **The crowding effect** refers to the observation that stocks invested in by many money managers tend to underperform less invested-in stocks.
 This anomaly may be driven by the difficulty of selling positions in crowded stocks, as well as by the tendency of managers to follow similar investment strategies, leading to reduced diversification.
 Crowding can be measured using holdings-based and return-based measures of saturation by money managers.

 # Behavioral Anomalies